BitDigitalCodes/statamic-chatgpt/README.md

 > I'm getting an [Object object] error pop-up when using.

-We try and handle all errors returned by the ChatGPT API gracefully, but any new ones, or if the API itself is down (which happens a lot) may results in this error.
-Check your `/storage/logs/laravel.log` file for more info on what's wrong.
+Please let us know what steps you took for this to happen.
+We handle all errors gracefully, and any that are introduced by the API should be displayed to you.
+If you're getting this error then it's likely something we haven't accounted for.
+Please raise an issue on Github and we'll look into it.